Markovianity and the Thompson Monoid $F^+$: Preliminaries

-Such a dilation of $T$ is denoted by the quadruple $(\cM,\psi,\alpha,\iota_0)$ and is said to be \emph{minimal} if $\cM=\bigvee_{n\in \Nset_0} \alpha^{n}\iota_0(\cA)$. \end{Definition} Actually it follows from the case $n=0$ that the $(\varphi,\psi)$-Markov map $\iota_0$ is a random variable from $(\cA,\varphi)$ to $(\cM,\psi)$ such that $\iota_0\iota_0^*$ is the $\psi$-preserving conditional expectation from $\cM$ onto $\iota(A)$. \begin{Definition}[\cite{Ku85}]\normalfont The dilation $(\cM,\psi,\alpha,\iota_0)$ of the $\varphi$-Markov map $T$ on $\cA$ (as introduced in Definition \ref{definition:dilation}) is said to be a \emph{(unilateral state-preserving) Markov dilation} if the local filtration $\big\{\cA_I := \bigvee_{n \in I} \alpha^n\iota_0(\cA)\big\}_{I \in \cI(\Nset_0)}$ is Markovian. \end{Definition} \begin{Remark} \normalfont A dilation of a $\varphi$-Markov map $T$ on $\cA$ may not be a Markov dilation.
-This is discussed in \cite[Section 3]{KuSchr83} where it is shown that Varilly has constructed a dilation in \cite{Va81} which is not a Markov dilation.
-We are grateful to B.~K\"ummerer for bringing this to our attention \cite{Ku21}. \end{Remark} The following result was obtained by Haagerup and Musat in \cite{HM11}.
+The following result was obtained by Haagerup and Musat in \cite{HM11}.
 We reformulate it here, using unilateral instead of bilateral notions of dilations. \begin{Theorem}[\cite{HM11}] Let $T$ be a $\varphi$-Markov map on the von Neumann algebra $\cA$ equipped with a faithful normal state $\varphi$.
 Then the following are equivalent: \begin{enumerate} \item[(a)] $T$ is factorizable (in the sense of Definition \ref{definition:factorizable}). \item[(b)] $T$ admits a dilation (in the sense of Definition \ref{definition:dilation}). \item[(c)] $T$ admits a Markov dilation (in the sense of Definition \ref{definition:markovdilation}). \end{enumerate} \end{Theorem} We refer the reader to the proof given in \cite[Theorem 4.4]{HM11}, as its relevant arguments transfer to our present setting.
 Note that clearly (c) implies (b).
 Furthermore (b) implies (a) by putting $\iota_1 := \alpha \iota$ and $\iota_2 := \iota$ such that $T = \iota_2^* \iota_1$.
 So the main task is to prove that (a) implies (c), which makes use of \cite[Theorem 6.6]{AD06}.

 Let us next relate the above unilateral notions of dilations and stationary processes.
 It is immediate that a dilation $\big(\cM,\psi,\alpha,\iota_0\big)$ of the $\varphi$-Markov map $T$ on $\cA$ gives rise to the stationary process $\big(\cM,\psi, \alpha, \iota_0(\cA)\big)$.
 Furthermore this stationary process is Markovian if and only if the dilation is a Markov dilation, as evident from the definitions.
 Conversely, a stationary Markov process yields a dilation (and thus a Markov dilation) as it was shown by K\"ummerer in the setting of bilateral stationary Markov processes (see \cite[Proposition 2.2.7]{Ku85}).
 We adapt next its proof to the unilateral setting, as we will need this result in Theorem \ref{theorem:TensorMarkov}. \begin{Proposition} Let $(\cM,\psi, \alpha,\cA_0)$ be a stationary Markov process and $T=\iota_0^*\alpha \iota_0$ be the corresponding transition operator where $\iota_0$ is the inclusion map of $\cA_0$ into $\cM$.
 Then $(\cM,\psi,\alpha,\iota_0)$ is a dilation of $T$.
 In other words, the following diagram commutes for all $n\in \Nset_0$: